HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Path to the coded value of the respirationScore component within an Observation profile representing an Apgar test:
+* Path to the coded value of the `respirationScore` component slice within an Observation profile representing an Apgar test:

   ```
   component[respirationScore].code
   ```

-* Paths to the codes representing the one minute and five minute respiration scores, assuming the Apgar respiration component has been resliced:
+* Paths to the codes representing the one minute and five minute respiration scores, assuming the Apgar `respirationScore` component slice has been resliced:

   ```
   component[respirationScore][oneMinuteScore].code